aidgn-com/fullscore/README.md

 }
 ```

 Every decision is analyzed in milliseconds through Edge's livestreaming.
 Edge simply reads and analyzes cookies already included in users' standard HTTP requests in real-time.
+No separate data endpoints needed.

 No separate analytics servers or central database queries needed.
 Browser and Edge connect closely in spacetime like sympathetic resonance—fast and vivid.
 Processing delays are imperceptibly low.